francescasiconolfi/SYSC-2006/2006-Lectures.md

 Notes: (1) When using an array as an argument (i.e. actually calling the function), only the array's name is necessary, (2) Arrays are passed by reference (i.e. functions can actually modify arrays.

-Other note: sizeof() is a function that evaluates the amount of memory allocated to an array (or just one element if indexed).
+Other note: sizeof() is a function that evaluates the amount of memory allocated to an array (or just one element if indexed) (int takes up 4 bytes; a pointer takes up 8).

 ---